brbarret/InsteonIntegrationREST/README.md

 # InsteonIntegrationREST

+29 September 2017 - Version 1.2 for General Release
 SmartThings device handlers and SmartApp to facilitate integration between SmartThings and Insteon devices running on Indigo.

 These tools allow a user to create devices in SmartThings corresponding to your Insteon lighting devices